mrkkrp/markkarpov.com/tutorial/megaparsec.md

-*I took the liberty of accepting any alpha-numeric sequences of characters as username and password, and made similarly arbitrary simplifications in the format of host.*
+*I took the liberty of accepting any alpha-numeric sequences of characters as username and password, and made similarly arbitrary simplifications in the format of the host.*

-Important points here:
+Some important points here:

 * In (1) and (2) we need to wrap the argument of `optional` with `try` because it is a composite parser, not a primitive.